The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Forward modeling distortions from continuum fitting

 \section{Forward modeling distortions from continuum fitting}

 In Fig.~\ref{fig:DM_pk} we compare measured power spectra of `raw' (solid) and continuum-fitted `eboss-0.0' (dashed) mocks to a best-fit linear theory power spectrum.
 We apply the distortion matrix, denoted by DM, to the dashed-dotted linear power spectrum to test the range of validity of our distortion matrix treatment.
-The resulting distorted linear theory power is shown for two different maximum separations: (i) $R_0=200 \hinvMpc$ (dotted gray line) ; and (ii) $R_0=400 \hinvMpc$ (dashed).
-The continuum fitting approach introduced in Sec.~\ref{sec:cont_fit} suppresses modes along the line-of-sight, effectively mixing $\td$ fields resulting in distortions in the measured power spectra (or correlation functions).\footnote{We performed the same test on the `raw-dist' mocks, mimicking the distortion from continuum fitting by distorting each line-of-sight as per Eq.~\eqref{eq:delta_distort}.
-The agreement between the distorted theory spectra and the measured power is comparable to the one shown in Fig.~\ref{fig:DM_pk}.} The resulting distortion matrix is computed from the `eboss-0.0' mocks using Eq.~\eqref{eq:DM}.
+The resulting distorted linear theory power is shown for two different maximum separations: (i) $R_{\rm DM}=200 \hinvMpc$ (dotted gray line) ; and (ii) $R_{\rm DM}=400 \hinvMpc$ (dashed).
+The continuum fitting approach introduced in Sec.~\ref{sec:cont_fit} suppresses modes along the line-of-sight, effectively mixing $\td$ fields resulting in distortions in the measured power spectra (or correlation functions).
+The resulting distortion matrix is computed from the `eboss-0.0' mocks using Eq.~\eqref{eq:DM}.

 When comparing the measured power spectra of the `raw' to the `eboss-0.0' mocks we find a suppression of the monopole on all scales which is most pronounced at $k\simlt 0.1 \hMpcinv$ by up to $\sim 20\%$.
 The quadrupole (red) is enhanced by $\sim 20\%$ on all scales.
 The hexadecapole (green) switches sign at the largest scales and is strongly damped.
 We compare the measured spectra to the linear-theory power spectra (gray lines) which are only valid on large scales (since the true power of these mocks is not known).
 Applying the DM to the multipoles, we find that the forward modeling of the distortion is accurate at the $\sim 5\%$ level.
 For the quadrupole and the hexadecapole we observe that the discrepancy between the distorted theory and the measurement for the `eboss-0.0' mocks is reduced at the largest scales by increasing the computed maximum separation of the distortion matrix from $200\hinvMpc$ to $400\hinvMpc$ in $4\hinvMpc$ bins in $\{\rpar, \rvperp\}$.
 We additionally tested that including higher order contributions of the theory correlation function, $\xi_{\ell}(r)$ up to $\ell_{\rm max}=6$, and including all the window matrix multipoles in Eqs.~\eqref{eq:conv1}-\eqref{eq:conv3}, did have a negligible effect on the theory prediction of the multipoles.
 This additional level of complexity can be removed from the analysis pipeline by using a continuum fitting method that does not introduce distortions, \eg, a PCA-based continuum fitting \citep{Belsunce2024} at the expense of obtaining noisier continuum estimates.